fac-17/Puteam-BookClub/README.md

 # Puteam's Movie Club
-A search engine for movie reviews
+A search engine for movie synopsis'